Negativity7477/Battleships-Coursework/prog-coursewokr-main/README.md

 2. Playing in command line against a random AI board using a custom placed board -
 - Open the file "placement.json"
 - Change the json file to have the coordinates and rotation of the ships you want (Note the format is [start x coordinate, start y coordinate, rotation])
+- Make sure these values are valid (integers within the bounds of the board) otherwise the program will flag an error
 - Play the game as before, but instead of inputting simple or random when prompted, input custom

 3. Multiplayer in command line -